Skip to content

 agh extension update --all --check

 Update only works for extensions installed from a registry with slug metadata.
 Local extensions are not update targets.
-A successful update replaces the managed install directory, updates the registry row, and prints a restart message.
+A successful update replaces the managed install directory, updates the registry row and provenance, reloads runtime resources, and writes an extension.updated event.
+As with install, unverified updates require explicit --allow-unverified --yes.

-Trusted tiers receive the actions and security grants requested by their manifests.
-Marketplace extensions are constrained to a read-oriented ceiling: memory.read, observe.read, session.read, skills.read, and tool.read.
+Trust reports include decision, registry_tier, checksum_verified, allow_unverified, and warning diagnostics such as extension_checksum_unverified.
+Marketplace extensions are constrained to a read-oriented ceiling: logs.read, memory.read, observe.read, session.read, skills.read, and tool.read.
 Host API actions are filtered to methods whose required capability fits that ceiling.

 Troubleshooting